chaospikes/SIT210/Task2.1WebHook/README.md

 ### setup()

-'setup()' prepares the system for operation by calling a series of setup functions:
+`setup()` prepares the system for operation by calling a series of setup functions:

   - setup_serial() starts serial communication at 115200 baud so that messages and readings can be viewed in the Serial Monitor
   - setup_pins() configures the LED pin as an output and ensures it starts in the OFF state